-Master wheels are the dark horizontal sliders beneath the Color wheel that control the YRGB values of those respective ranges.
+Master wheels are the dark horizontal sliders beneath the color wheels that control the YRGB values of those respective ranges.

 Clicking the Reset arrows in the upper-right corner of each wheel will neutralize the color and master wheel of that range.
-You can also reset the entire palette by clicking the general reset button next to the palette mode name.
+You can also reset the entire palette by clicking the general Reset button next to the palette mode name.

-The adjustment controls at the bottom of the Color wheel palette give additional control over the image with features such as contrast and saturation, temp and tint, and so on.
-Two buttons on the left allow you to switch between pages 1 and 2 of the adjustment controls.
+The adjustment controls at the top and bottom of the Primaries palette give additional control over the image with features such as contrast and saturation, temp and tint, and so on.